Posted On: March 25, 2010 by Ronald V. Miller, Jr.

 Additionally, around the country, consumers have brought personal injury suits involving the seatback rigidity issue, winning some and losing others.
 If the instant case were to proceed as a class action and the jury returned a verdict for Ford, a class member who was subsequently injured in a class vehicle would be collaterally estopped from claiming that the vehicle’s seats were defective because they lacked sufficient rigidity.
 Such a class member, who has relatively relatively little to gain from the instant class action, might be precluded thereafter from prosecuting a substantial personal injury claim.

-In other words, if you are in the class and Ford wins the consumer class action lawsuit, you might later be estopped from bringing a product liability claim for your injuries because the issue of whether the product was defective was already litigated between the parties.
+If you are in the class and Ford wins the consumer class action lawsuit, you might later be stopped from bringing a product liability claim for your injuries because whether the product was defective was already litigated between the parties.
 Very interesting point.
-Judge Legg leaves open the issue of certifying a more narrowly defined class.
-But this problem will still exist no matter how narrowly the class is defined.
+This is also a very nuanced legal issue that both courts and litigants will have to deal with down the line.
+Judge Legg leaves open certifying a more narrowly defined class.
+But this problem will still exist, no matter how narrow the class is defined.

-I get the idea of these types of claim, I really do.
+I get these types of claims, I really do.
 Ford is required to make safer vehicles because someone is minding the store when they make a defective product.
 This improves public safety.
-Still, I am uneasy with the idea of a class action to fix a defect for everyone but the people that actually get hurt.
+Still, I am uneasy with a class action to fix a defect for everyone but the people that get hurt.
 It sounds like the only ones who really profit in that case are the lawyers.
-Is this necessarily a bad thing in the big picture?
+Is this necessarily a terrible thing overall?
 No. But it does not exactly give you a warm and fuzzy feeling either.